dgv/dgv.github.io/content/posts/2024-07-20-banzai-why-another-code-editor.md

 - 2021: helix
 - 2023: zed

-Things changed when I started to work as professional programmer and was introduced to IDEs, using Delphi 7 and Visual Basic 6, start to debug using breakpoints, pure magic, skyrocket productivity.
+Things changed when I started to work as professional programmer and was introduced to IDEs, using Delphi 7 and Visual Basic 6, started to debug using breakpoints, pure magic, skyrocket productivity.
 Then started to work as webdeveloper with PHP and Ruby, back to text editors until Java (using Eclipse and Netbeans) for while.

 ### moving from zed
 >_Every program attempts to expand until it can support LLMs.
 Those programs which cannot so expand are replaced by ones which can._